-If you can't come to Burritt, we'll come to you - either in person or virtually.
+If you can't come to Burritt, we'll come to you!

 Burritt can bring some of our most popular themes and artifacts right into your classroom to provide an exciting, interactive learning experience for your students!
 Please select from the topics listed below to create a unique outreach program tailored to your students' educational needs and interests.